Nolan Jones Player Props: Rockies vs. Mets

 - Jones hit .244 with five doubles, two home runs and eight walks.

-- He hit a long ball in two of 28 games last year, leaving the ballpark in 2.1% of his plate appearances.
+- He went yard in two of 28 games last year, leaving the ballpark in 2.1% of his plate appearances.

-- In 21.4% of his games a year ago (six of 28), Jones plated a run.
+- In 21.4% of his games a year ago (six of 28), Jones picked up an RBI.
 In three of those games (10.7%) he recorded more than one RBI, and he had three or more in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.